coti-io/coti-remix-plugin/README.md

 ### Getting Started

+1. **Installation**: See the [Using the COTI plugin as a local plugin](https://github.com/coti-io/coti-remix-plugin?tab=readme-ov-file#using-the-coti-plugin-as-local-plugin) section.

-1. **Installation**: Simply [open Remix](https://remix.ethereum.org/) and click the `Plugin Manager` icon on the lower-left part of the screen.
-Type "COTI" on the searchbox, once the plugin is visible, click "Activate".
+[//]: <Simply [open Remix](https://remix.ethereum.org/) and click the `Plugin Manager` icon on the lower-left part of the screen.
+Type "COTI" on the searchbox, once the plugin is visible, click "Activate".>

-   For an even simpler, one-click installation, use [this direct link](TBD) and get going.
+[//]: <For an even simpler, one-click installation, use [this direct link](TBD) and get going.>

 2. **Usage**: Once the plugin is activated, you'll find an easy-to-use interface that allows you to deploy and interact with COTI contracts.
 Follow the on-screen prompts and tooltips to compile, deploy, and interact with your contracts.